-Already, Amazon has expanded the concept to deliver packages to customers’ cars, or at least the makes and models that can be unlocked remotely with services such as OnStar.
+Already, Amazon has expanded the concept to deliver packages to s, or at least the makes and models that can be unlocked remotely with services such as OnStar.
 Again, trust is an issue, but solid security and convenience have proven to be strong market motivators.
 Time will tell.

 Drone last-mile delivery takes off

 Meanwhile, in Reykjavik, Iceland, the online retail platform AHA made a deal with autonomous drone maker Flytrex to kick off the world’s first drone delivery service.
 Reykjavik is a sprawling coastal city with few skyscrapers and a mishmash of rivers, making the sky a more efficient delivery path than the ground.
 Clearly, there are many physical and regulatory hurdles to success.
 While such a system is as of yet impractical for many U.S. cities, it’s another bold move in last-mile delivery that will find applications, experts believe.
 Amazon, Uber, and other tech giants are testing small autonomous aircraft of their own.